ePBRN/Medical-Record-Linkage-Ensemble/README.md

 Jitendra Jonnagaddala <jitendra.jonnagaddala@unsw.edu.au>,
 Siaw-Teng Liaw <siaw@unsw.edu.au>.

 + All of the code in this repository used Python 3.6 or higher with these prerequisite packages: `numpy`, `pandas`, `sklearn`, and `recordlinkage`.
-For installing aa missing package, use command `pip install package-name` in a terminal (i.e., cmd in Windows, or Terminal in MacOS).
+To install a missing package, use command `pip install package-name` in a terminal (i.e., cmd in Windows, or Terminal in MacOS).

 1. Prepare the cleaned datasets for Scheme A, which are stored in two files `febrl3_UNSW.csv` and `febrl3_UNSW.csv`.
 To reproduce those two files, use Python Notebook (i.e., Jupyter Notebook of Anaconda3 distribution) to run `Rectify_Febrl_Datasets.ipynb`.